3 Days in Rome Itinerary: The Perfect First-Time Guide

 • Hours: 8:30 AM until one hour before sunset

-The Roman Forum was the hub and original city center of Rome, housing political, religious and commercial activities dating back to 500 BC (according to historians).
-With a lot of things to see and great views, we suggest 1.5 hours to walk and explore Ancient Rome.
+The Roman Forum was the hub of ancient Rome, housing political, religious, and commercial activities dating back to 500 BC.
+Allow around 1.5 hours to walk and explore.

 Fast Facts about the Roman Forum: